Conquer one of the toughest mountain climbs in the world – Mont Ventoux in France – three times in just one day.

 Included in the package is an official Cinglés entry – if you manage to complete all three ascents and descents of Mont Ventoux in one day, you will become a member of the Club des Cinglés du Mont Ventoux and receive a numbered medal.

-In the 29 years it’s been going, fewer than 10,000 people have completed the Cinglés.
-And come on ladies – if you complete it, you’ll be one of fewer than 500 women to have done so!
+In the 30 years it’s been going, only 12,000 people have completed the Cinglés.
+And come on ladies – if you complete it, you’ll be one of only approximately 700 women to have done so!